AOSP-Platform/clone_Dialer/README.md

 ## Clone AOSP platform_packages_apps_Dialer

-This is the build script to build AOSP Dialer app outside the AOSP source tree using gradle.
+This is the repository to build AOSP Dialer app outside the AOSP source tree using gradle.